 What makes a single number so interesting that ancient Greeks, Renaissance artists, a 17th century astronomer and a 21st century novelist all would write about it?
 It’s a number that goes by many names.
-This “golden” number, 1.61803399, represented by the Greek letter Phi, is known as the Golden Ratio, Golden Proportion, Golden Mean, Golden Section and Divine Proportion.
+This “golden” number, 1.61803399, represented by the Greek letter Phi, is known as the Golden Ratio, Golden Number, Golden Proportion, Golden Mean, Golden Section, Divine Proportion and Divine Section.
 It was written about by Euclid in “Elements” around 300 B.C., by Luca Pacioli, a contemporary of Leonardo Da Vinci, in “De Divina Proportione” in 1509, by Johannes Kepler around 1600 and by Dan Brown in 2003 in his best selling novel, “The Da Vinci Code.”
 With the movie release of the “The Da Vinci Code”, the quest to know Phi was brought even more into the mainstream of pop culture.
 The allure of “The Da Vinci Code” was that it creatively integrated fiction with both fact and myth from art, history,theology and mathematics, leaving the reader never really knowing what was truth and what was not.
 This site studies this golden number Phi, and its mathematical cousin, the Fibonacci sequence, both of which have roles in the plot of this murder mystery, and distinguishes between the myth and the math.

 Mathematics of the Golden Ratio

 This Golden Ratio truly is unique in its mathematical properties and pervasive in its appearance throughout nature.
 The “mathematically challenged” may be more interested in the appearances of Phi in nature, its application to art, architecture and design, and its potential for insights into the spiritual realm, but let’s begin with the purest of facts about Phi, which are found in mathematics.